tylerami/tylerami/README.md

 # Hello!
 I'm Tyler! 👋

 In my 5th year of a dual-degree program in **Software Engineering and Business Administration** at **Ivey Business School, Western University**.
-With a history of building applications and driving innovative solutions, I am deeply passionate about creating borderless, internet-native commerce networks.
-Bitcoin, Lightning Network, and decentralized payment technologies are close to my heart, and I'm eager to continue my journey in this realm.
+With a history of building applications and driving innovative solutions, I am deeply passionate about building borderless, internet-native commerce applications.
+I believe Bitcoin, the Lightning Network, and decentralized payment technologies will improve how money works on a global scale.

 ## 🚀 Current Projects & Experience